 A key feature of many everyday reasoning tasks is that observations are processed sequentially.
-Whether it is in diagnostic reasoning, in decision making, or in belief updating, often information becomes available step by step.
+Whether it is in diagnostic reasoning, in decision-making, or in belief updating, often information becomes available step by step.
 If a large amount of information is given all at once, it might only be perceived and understood sequentially due to limited cognitive capacities.
-Although possible implications of the sequential nature of tasks (e.g., order effects) have been discussed (e.g., Hogarth & Einhorn, 1992; Wang, Johnson, & Zhang, 2006), the underlying cognitive mechanisms are not fully understood.
-Recent research consistently points out the importance of fast automatic processes for integrating information available at a certain point in time (e.g. Glöckner & Betsch, 2008).
-However, it is not clear how such processes allow for maintaining a consistent mental representation in the light of new incoming information.
-In this paper, we explore alternative implementations of such processes in connectionist constraint satisfaction models.
+Although possible implications of the sequential nature of tasks (e.g., order effects) have been discussed (e.g., Hogarth & Einhorn, 1992; Wang et al., 2006b), the underlying cognitive mechanisms are not fully understood.
+Recent research consistently points out the importance of fast automatic processes for integrating information available at a certain point in time (e.g., Glöckner & Betsch, 2008).
+However, it is not clear how such processes allow for maintaining a coherent mental representation in the light of new incoming information.
+In this chapter, we explore alternative implementations of such processes in connectionist parallel constraint satisfaction models.

-Previous research has shown that reasoners hold knowledge structures that reflect the structure of the task in the environment (e.g., Anderson, 1983; Gigerenzer, Hoffrage, & Kleinbölting, 1991; Thomas, Dougherty, Sprenger, & Harbison, 2008).
+Previous research has shown that reasoners hold knowledge structures that reflect the structure of the task in the environment (Anderson & Schooler, 1991; Gigerenzer et al., 1991).
 For example, a physician learns, with an increasing number of patients encountered, which symptoms are associated with which diseases and how strong these associations are.
-Given such an adapted knowledge structure, observations can serve as a cue for the retrieval of associated knowledge from long-term memory (e.g., Kintsch, 1998; Thomas et al., 2008; Baumann, Mehlhorn, & Bocklisch, 2007).
-To maintain a consistent representation of the task at hand, this newly activated information somehow needs to be integrated with previous observations and previously activated knowledge.
+Given such an adapted knowledge structure, observations can serve as a cue for the retrieval of associated knowledge from long-term memory (e.g., Baumann et al., 2007; Kintsch, 1998; Thomas et al., 2008).
+To maintain a coherent representation of the task at hand, this newly activated information somehow needs to be integrated with previous observations and previously activated knowledge.
 How is this achieved?

-Wang et al. (2006) have proposed a connectionist model of sequential integration based on the idea of explanatory coherence that, probably most prominently, was introduced by Thagard (1989, 2000) in the field of scientific discovery.
+Wang et al. (2006b) have proposed a connectionist model of sequential information integration based on the idea of explanatory coherence that, probably most prominently, was introduced by Thagard (1989a, 1989b, 2000) in the field of scientific discovery.
 Thagard implemented explanatory coherence among interconnected propositions in a connectionist constraint satisfaction model (ECHO).
 In ECHO, propositions are represented by nodes.
 The nodes are interconnected by symmetric excitatory and inhibitory links representing the relations (constraints) between them.
 Nodes representing observed information are additionally connected to a special activation node (special evidence unit = SEU), which always has an activation value of 1 and is the model's "energy source".
-Connecting not all, but only these data nodes to the energy source reflects the idea that empirical data are weighted more strongly than theoretical hypotheses held by the reasoner (Thagard, 1989).
+Connecting not all, but only these data nodes to the energy source reflects the idea that empirical data are weighted more strongly than theoretical hypotheses held by the reasoner (Thagard, 1989a).

 The strength of a proposition in the network is indicated by the numerical activation of its node.
 Before the network is integrated, activation of all nodes is set to default values.
 Then, activation spreads from the SEU to the data nodes and then to other connected nodes.
 The net input each node receives is calculated as the weighted sum of the activation of all nodes it is connected to.
 After calculating the input for each node, the activation of all nodes is updated synchronously.
 These two steps are repeated iteratively, until activation stops changing substantially.
-The more consistent a proposition is with the observed information and other related propositions, the higher is the activation of its node when the network settles.
+The more coherent a proposition is with the observed information and other related propositions, the higher is the activation of its node when the network settles.